jonahoffline/Tickblaze.Scripts/docs/docs/tutorials/toolbar-menu-item.md

 ## That's it!

-The button will appear in your chart toolbar when the indicator is loaded.
+The button will appear in your chart toolbar when the indicator is loaded or strategy running live.

 ### Extra Tip:
 For multiple items, use `ContextMenu` with multiple controls.